Write a little about yourself. Just a paragraph will do.

 Global warming, lunch, or your next vacation… it’s all fair game.

-What to read next, what to cook next, where to go next
+to: what to read next, what to cook next, where to go next.
+Shoes.

 On a typical Friday night I am